Skip to main content

 For example, the peptide PT-141 directly acts on melanocortin receptors in the central nervous system, leading to increased dopamine release in areas like the medial preoptic area of the hypothalamus.
 Dopamine is a neurotransmitter strongly associated with sexual excitement and motivation.
 This direct central action, distinct from peripheral vascular effects, highlights how hormonal and peptide interventions can directly modulate neural pathways to influence physiological responses.

 The speed of response to testosterone, especially regarding mood and libido, can be attributed to these direct neural effects, which may manifest more quickly than changes in body composition or bone density.
-While some effects, like enhanced sex drive and mood, may be noticed within weeks, more profound physical changes, such as increased and strength, typically require several months.
+While some effects, like enhanced sex drive and mood, may be noticed within weeks, more profound physical changes, such as increased muscle mass and strength, typically require several months.

 The table below outlines the general timeline for various effects of testosterone optimization ∞